Gucci Gang

 "Gucci Gang" is a song by American rapper Lil Pump.
 It is produced by Bighead and co-produced by Gnealz, and is the fifth single from Lil Pump's self-titled debut album.
 It was originally released on Pump's SoundCloud account on August 28, 2017, and was later made available for digital download and streaming by Tha Lights Global and Warner Bros.
 Records on August 30, 2017.
 It is Lil Pump's highest-charting single to date on the US Billboard Hot 100, peaking at number three.
 It has been certified five-times platinum by the Recording Industry Association of America.

-Production
+Background

 In a November 2017 interview with Complex, producer Bighead spoke of his inspiration from Blink-182, whom he considers to have reached the Billboard charts with simple compositions: "Simple music is good music, because if a three-year-old or a four-year-old can sing it, that's what I aim for.
 Like 'Gucci Gang'—a little kid can sing that."

-Music and lyrics
+Composition and lyrics

-Pump shows off his "signature charismatic, carefree flow" on a trap beat with "booming drums and a hazy piano melody".
+In "Gucci Gang", Pump shows off his "signature charismatic, carefree flow" over a trap beat with "booming drums and a hazy piano melody".
+It is in the key of F major with a tempo of 120 beats per minute.